paepckehh/aiagent/README.md

 ## Customer Email RFC5322    : [valid]
 ## Customer Email Domain MX  : [valid]
 ## Customer DB entry         : [valid]
-## Time needed for section   : 22.280104ns
+## Time needed for section   : 24.521666ms
 # ONLINE ML MODULES RESOLVER
 ## OpenAI GPT3 query state   : [valid]
-## OpenAI GPT3 says cancel   : [failed]
+## OpenAI GPT3 says cancel   : [no]
-## OpenAI GPT3 msg [debug]   : No, this does not appear to be an attempt to cancel a subscription service.
-The email is asking the customer service team for help in cancelling the subscription, but it has not yet been formally requested.
+## OpenAI GPT3 msg [debug]   : No, this email does not really try to cancel a subscription service.
+It is a question from a customer asking what to do about their subscription.
-## Time needed for section   : 6.014045885s
+## Time needed for section   : 4.450808021s

 cat example-email3.txt | aicancel
 ##############################